cljs-oss/canary/readme.md

 ### No need for fancy publishing

-We are developers and we have git and GitHub which is a great publishing tool on its own.
+We are developers and we have git and GitHub which is a great publishing platform on its own.
 Travis alone will provide some trace of a `job` (depending on what `runner` script and individual `tasks` output to stdout).
 But ultimately a commit into `results` branch presents all interesting results also for archivation purposes.
 Then anyone can use their git-fu to follow those or process them further.